mealie-recipes/mealie/docs/docs/documentation/getting-started/features.md

 Tools are another way that some users like to organize their recipes.
 If a recipe requires some specific equipment, it can be helpful to assign tools to the recipes.
 This is particularly useful for things that are less common, like a pressure cooker or a sous vide.

-Each of the above organizers can be filtered in searches, and have their own pages where you can view all the recipes that are associated with those organizers.
+Each of the above organizers can be filtered in searches and have their own pages where you can view all the recipes that are associated with those organizers.

 [Tools Demo](https://demo.mealie.io/g/home/recipes/tools){ .md-button .md-button--primary }